 Christmas Tea Party: a British inspired Christmas tea party menu, complete with recipes and decor ideas for high tea.

-This Christmas Tea Party was so much fun to put together, and the perfect fun festive party to celebrate the holidays.
+This Christmas Tea Party was so much fun to put together, and the perfect fun festive party to celebrate the holiday season.
 Many years ago when I was 18, I lived in England for a year.
-It was then that I developed a love for afternoon teas, and learned all about the traditional tea party fare.
+It was then that I developed a love for traditional afternoon tea, and learned all about the traditional tea party fare.
 I had so much fun putting together a British inspired menu for our Christmas tea party.
 I can’t think of a better way to celebrate Christmas time, then with a festive British themed tea party.
 If you are planning to host your own tea party, I hope it gives you lots of inspiration.

 At each place setting I started off with some pretty vintage tea cups.
 These were the first thing I found for the tea party and they set the tone for the whole party.
-They’re from the thrift store which is the perfect place to find tea cups for a tea party.
+They’re from the thrift shop which is the perfect place to find tea cups for an afternoon tea party.
 They certainly add an authentic British tradition feel.
 They would also be sweet party favors for guests to take home to remember a special afternoon.
 This would also be the perfect occasion to use special Christmas china if you had some.

 Christmas Tea Party Decor

 In addition to our pretty table, I thought it would be fun to add a few simple tea party inspired decorations.
 On our little mini Christmas tree, I used an old metal tea set as decorations on the tree.
 The tea pot made the perfect tree topper, and the cups and saucers make adorable ornaments.
 I love including little details like this to make a holiday party extra special.

 On the side cabinet I added in some light up marquee letters to spell out “tea”.